Knowles Tooth holiday centre closure criticised

 "It is an extremely narrow-minded decision," said Tony Greenstein, of Brighton Unemployed Centre.

-"The church should be putting more money in."'Rich organisation'
+"The church should be putting more money in."

 Mr Greenstein said his centre had been taking inner-city and refugee children to Knowles Tooth for a decade.
 The centre also provides holidays for disabled children.